Monthly: We charge rent monthly. The charge is for the next month’s rent.

 La Aldea has its own team of custodial and maintenance staff.
 They are responsible for keeping La Aldea safe, clean, and beautiful.
 If something in your apartment or in the community needs any kind of routine maintenance work, please fill out a maintenance request in My UAHome.
 A maintenance request grants staff permission to access apartments to complete the work request.
 Residents need not be present at the time of work.
 Staff will usually leave a note and respond within 48 hours, if not sooner.

 For issues with your wireless connection, wired connection, or phone please call the 24/7 IT Support Center at (520) 626-8324(TECH).
-For issues with cable TV services, please submit a maintenance request through My UAHome.
+For issues with TV services, please submit a maintenance request through My UAHome.

 La Aldea provides one local phone line per apartment.
 You can plug any telephone in to the white phone jack in your living room for immediate service to any 520 or 1-800 number.
 You can also receive calls to this line from anywhere.
 For long-distance calls, you can use any toll-free calling card, or acquire a personal cell phone.